pwsafe/pwsafe/README.md

 Last but not least: Password Safe is and will always remain an open source project, free for use and redistribution.
 However, donations to the project will help me justify the time and effort I spend in maintaining and improving this utility.
-In addition, donations to the project help maintain SourceForge, the hosting site.
 If you wish to donate, please click on the Donate button at the top of https://pwsafe.org